 Cynthia Amoah is a spoken word artist, performer, and writer who started her artistry through national poetry recitation competitions and motivational talks in 2006.
 Since the onset of her career, Cynthia’s dynamic voice has captured diverse audiences and her authentic stage presence has left them inspired after every performance.
 Originally from Ghana, West Africa, her voice – perhaps – reflects the strong and colorful oral traditions of her homeland.
-They cultivate, shape, and move her work in ways that she believes has been purposed to her life.
-An activist in her own right, her literary pieces often highlight the forgotten stories of the world, while transcending the oftentimes marginalized groups that she delineates in her work.
+They cultivate, shape, and move her work in ways she believes has been purposed to her life.
+An activist in her own right, her literary pieces often highlight the forgotten stories of the world, while transcending the oftentimes marginalized groups she delineates in her work.

+Cynthia recently received honorable mention for the Paul Violi Poetry Prize in 2018 and was selected for the longlist of the University of Canberra Vice-Chancellor’s International Poetry Prize in 2016 & 2018.
+Her work has been published or is forthcoming in OURS Magazine, Nimrod Journal, and Crab Orchard Review.
 Through her literary works and performance, Cynthia aspires to leave an indelible mark on the way in which we discuss race, gender, and social justice.
 Her poignant poems often explore themes of community, the value of culture, and a dedication to self-identity.